-1) Safe Sleep
+1) Promote Safe Sleep Practices

 - Consistent application of best practice knowledge related to Infant Safe Sleep within acute care settings, Public health, FNHA, MCFD and Primary Care.
 All healthcare providers need to be supported in access to knowledge exchange specific to safe sleep best practices. - Health care providers to identify families and infants who may benefit from an offer of more intensive services via family support programs, and/or Public Health family visitation services such as the Nurse Family Partnership or the Mother's Story. - Continue to advocate for a universal Baby Bed Program. - Persons need to be connected to the appropriate resources to support healthy and safe decision making.
-It is the responsibility of the care providers to employ best practice approaches to engaging with persons; with intent to mutually work towards securing access to supports and resources that can mitigate the impact of the social conditions of risk. - IMRC members to work with Island Health communications to develop infographic for public dissemination illustrating key data regarding sleep-related infant deaths with information on best practices for safe sleep.
+It is the responsibility of the care providers to employ client centered and best practice approaches to engaging with persons; with intent to mutually work towards securing access to supports and resources that can mitigate the impact of the social conditions of risk. - IMRC members to work with Island Health communications to develop infographic for public dissemination illustrating key data regarding sleep-related infant deaths with information on best practices for safe sleep.

-2) Universal Baby Bed Program
+2) Normalize Universal Baby Bed Program

-- Island Health should embed and normalize universal baby bed program. - Promote baby bed program as healthy infancy.
-The baby bed program recognizes the importance of safe sleep practices.
+- Island Health should embed and normalize universal baby bed program. - Promote baby bed program as a part of healthy infancy.
+The baby bed program recognizes the importance of safe sleep practices and connection to a Public Health Nurse (PHN) or Family Support Worker (FSW).
 The program enables safer sleep practices through the promotion of family health.
-Areas of focus include: exclusive breastfeeding and supporting new persons to engage with community supports and resources within their communities.
+Areas of focus include: exclusive breastfeeding, tobacco cessation and supporting new persons to engage with community supports and resources within their communities.

-3) Health of People identifying as women
+3) Be strategic on advancing the Health and Wellness of People identifying as women